techmorung/mybibliotheca/AUTHENTICATION.md

 ## Migration from V1.x

-When upgrading from Bibliotheca V1.x:
+When upgrading from MyBibliotheca V1.x:

 1. **Automatic Migration**: All existing books and reading logs are assigned to the default admin user
 2. **Data Preservation**: No data is lost during migration